JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7951 days**.

-And here is a just a random fact -  **People who ride on roller coasters have a higher chance of having a blood clot in the brain**.
+And here is a just a random fact -  **Alexander the Great and Julius Caesar were both epileptic**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)